A Tale of Pestilence

 “This is a variegated red stone, globular mace head.
 Similar to the piriform mace head, this style was commonly used in Mesopotamia around 2450-1900 BC.
 These type mace heads would have been attached to a wooden shaft and used as a weapon to strike an enemy.”
 (Aaron Newcomer/CC BY-ND 2.0)

 The dagger was a double-edged blade weapon used for close combat.
-The length of the dagger was between eight to 12 inches (20 to 30 cm).
-This weapon was eventually replaced by the sword.
+The dagger length was between eight to 12 inches (20 to 30 cm).
+The sword eventually replaced this weapon.

 The spear was the same height or slightly smaller than a man.
-It had a socketed blade and the spearhead was made of either bronze or copper.
+It had a socketed blade, and the spearhead was either bronze or copper.
 Other spears had blunted ends.
-The purpose for this weapon was twofold.
+The purpose of this weapon was twofold.
 Its first purpose is not to inflict injury but to push back against the enemy’s shields, thus keeping distance between the two combatants.
-Its second purpose and most important, was the hook on the blunted spear was used to hook the rim of the enemy’s shield and dislodge it, thus leaving the combatant unprotected and as such he could be slain with the dagger or sword.
+Its second purpose, and most important, was the hook on the blunted spear, which was used to hook the rim of the enemy’s shield and dislodge it, thus leaving the combatant unprotected, and as such, he could be slain with the dagger or sword.

-Javelins were much shorter than spears, and the points were made of either bronze or copper.
-Javelins could be thrown by hand while others had a leather throwing thong at the butt called a ankyle.
+Javelins were much shorter than spears, with bronze or copper points.
+Javelins could be thrown by hand, while others had a leather-throwing thong at the butt called an ankle.

 Axe heads were made of bronze, which slipped over the end of the shaft and was affixed with rivets.
 This innovation gave the axe a greater degree of strength.
 However, after 2500 BCE, the Sumerians developed another type of axe, which was heavier.
-The axe head had a much narrower blade attached to a much stronger socket, giving it the ability to penetrate bronze armor.
+The axe head had a much narrower blade attached to a much stronger socket, allowing it to penetrate bronze armor.
 Studies show that this new axe could generate 77.5 foot-pounds of impact energy.
 It only required 66 foot-pounds to penetrate the armor.

-The throwing stick is a club which can be straight or curved and was designed to be thrown.
-One end of the stick was made heavier than the other, but both ends were shaved down into points.
-That gave the weapon a greater degree of momentum when thrown, and provided stability during trajectory.
-The reason for this is that when the stick made contact with the intended target, the energy upon impact was concentrated, and delivered through the point.
-An example of this can be found on the Stele of Vultures, which shows King Eannatum carrying an item in his hand that is in dispute.
+The throwing stick is a club that can be straight or curved and was designed to be thrown.
+One end of the stick was heavier than the other, but both ends were shaved down into points.
+That gave the weapon greater momentum when thrown and provided stability during trajectory.
+This is because when the stick made contact with the intended target, the energy upon impact was concentrated and delivered through the point.
+An example of this can be found in the Stele of Vultures, which shows King Eannatum carrying an item in his hand that is in dispute.

 Detail of the "battle" fragment.